 When the crowds leave, the locals stay.
 This means you’ll mingle even more with locals when traveling in the Off-Season.
 This allows for a more immersive experience of what it is like to live in the country you’re traveling through.

-As we previously mentioned, popular Paris often sees a tourist slump during the peak season months of July and August.
+Yes, even popular Paris can see a tourist slump during the hot peak season months of July and August.
 Meanwhile, in Italy, Spain, Croatia, and the south of France, the cooler temperatures of the “shoulder season” months can cause crowds to come out in droves.
 The increase in tourist activity means that, while you may be expecting a decrease in crowds, you’re likely to experience peak season conditions and crowds.

 The good news is that, unlike peak and off-peak seasons, there are two shoulder seasons annually.
 So, spring shoulder or fall shoulder?
 Look into the region's weather patterns and remember that your airfare rates will be determined by your departure date, not your return date.
 This can help you greatly when balancing the experience you want with the budget you have in mind.